Heads of Year

 Mrs Laura Evans-Jones, Mrs Emily-Jayne Harrison and Mr Emanuele Maccherini are our heads of the Lower School and take it in turns to welcome our new intake of Year 7s.
 They stay with their Year Group for the next three years, helping them to settle in and negotiate the pitfalls of secondary school.
 They are assisted by Mrs Jessica Hocking, Mr Simon Haddock and Miss Naomi Lynch.
 In Year 10, the girls have a different Head of Year, Mr Scott Temple or Mrs Ceri Symonds-Keates to see them through starting their GCSE courses in Year 10, mentoring and monitoring their progress in Year 11 up to those crucial GCSE examinations.
 They also oversee the A level choices programme, with the Head of Sixth Form, so preparing them for Sixth Form study.
 Mr Temple and Mrs Symonds-Keates are assisted by Mrs Denise Brennan and Mrs Joanne Brereton.

-The Head of Sixth Form is Mr Craig McCready who takes Lower Sixth and Upper Sixth students on through their A levels and, with the help of Mrs Ailsa West, our Head of Careers, sets them on the path to the right university.
+The Head of Sixth Form is Mr Craig McCready who takes Lower Sixth and Upper Sixth students on through their A levels and, with the help of Dr Ian Taylor, Assistant Head of Sixth Form and Mrs Ailsa West, our Alumnae and Careers Officer, sets them on the path to the right university.

 The great advantage of this system is the continuity it provides.
 Our Heads of Year work together as a close team and get to know the girls in their care, and their parents, very well.
 They act as the first point of contact for parental concerns and deal with a great range of academic, personal, social and disciplinary issues.